JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 	- The treasure rooms are way more fair.  its not too hard to find the exit in these
 	- I hate the bouncy axe and hope that it goes away immediately because it means that I am defenceless for a long time while its bouncing around doing nothing.  ive lost a ton of life to having that "weapon powerup"
 	- I'm on level 10  - got it!
 I beat level 10 with like 80 life to go i got 100 more power right before the end of the level.  holy crap 5s into level 11 I'm dead!!!
+	- I'm on the spider level with valkyrie on normal mode and ive tried it 5 times and all of a sudden its not fun anymore.  its too hard.  the boss was hard but thsi is even harder.
+* Heavy Metal Machines PC 1/11/2021
+	- Wow this is cool.
+A MOBA which reminds me on paper of rocket league but its like rock n roll racing and really cool.
+	- The weapons are all different and interesting so I had a hard time figuring out how to use them.
+	- Gamepad support works just fine, but switching between mouse and gamepad is clumsy/buggy.
+I bump a key with the cable of my gamepad and all of a sudden mouse takes over and I cant play with gamepad until it decides to recognize it again.
+	- the weapons are hard to figure out.
+Each character has unique weapons and I think to enjoy this I'm going to need to figure out one character that I like that has the weapons I want.
+Frankly I want simple missiles, mines, and boost!
+	- in order for me to like this I'm going to have to play it a lot.
+Actually since its not a huge game maybe I could get really good at it in time?  maybe I could become one of the best?

 # Top notable purchases #